SharpTimer/WallLists/README.md

 To use this server addon, you'll need the following dependencies installed:

 - [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/releases): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2.
-- [**K4-WorldText-API**](https://github.com/M-archand/K4-WorldText-API/releases/tag/1.2.4): This is a shared developer API to handle world text.
 - [**SharpTimer**](https://github.com/Letaryat/poor-sharptimer): SharpTimer is a timer plugin for game modes such as Surf or BHOP.
+- [**K4-WorldText-API**](https://github.com/M-archand/K4-WorldText-API/releases): This is a shared developer API to handle world text.
+- [**CS2MenuManager (optional)**](https://github.com/schwarper/cs2menumanager): This is a shared developer API to handle menus.
+It's only required if you want to use the list move menu command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>